 It sounds like a great idea on paper but will the banks go along with your strategy?

-This depends on the location, access to utilities and services, zoning and land size.
-Getting approved for a vacant commercial land loan means choosing the right lender.
+It all depends on the location, access to utilities and services, zoning and land size.

 How much can I borrow?